kdmayer/PointER/documentation/DB_CONTAINER_SETUP.md

 #### Run Jupyter Notebook from Vagrant VM:

-In your vagrant container with the activated cs224w environment, run
+Option 1: In your vagrant container with the activated cs224w environment, run

     jupyter notebook --ip=0.0.0.0